roytang/blog/content/replies/2013/05/ca5plf6/index.md

 - '1'
 ---

-Thor: GOT is very good.\n\nCable and X-force is a bit meh.
-Uncanny X-Force is better IMHO\n\nLook into X-Men #1 coming out this week.\n\nConsider: Daredevil, Captain Marvel, Young Avengers
+Thor: GOT is very good.

+Cable and X-force is a bit meh.
+Uncanny X-Force is better IMHO

+Look into X-Men #1 coming out this week.

+Consider: Daredevil, Captain Marvel, Young Avengers